Menu

 Working in construction is inherently hazardous.
 The combination of working at height, heavy machinery, dust, noise, and lifting heavy loads makes it one of Britain’s most dangerous industries.

-These alarming statistics demonstrate why safety must be the top priority across UK building sites.
+These alarming statistics are supported by Health and Safety Executive (HSE) data on construction injuries.
+They demonstrate why safety must be the top priority across UK building sites.
 Even a small lapse in judgement can have catastrophic consequences when working around towering scaffolding or deafening machinery.

 Drug and Alcohol Use Exacerbates Existing Risks